AlexJenter/cv/src/markdown/work.md

 <span>

-**Industrial Design Intern** – Design and model making for a Gait Trainer, grafic design for the corresponding CTI poster, design and technical solutions for a humanoid robot
+**Industrial Design Intern** – Design and model making for a gait Trainer, graphic design for the corresponding CTI poster, design and technical solutions for a humanoid robot
 - Project work in the field
 - Constructional drawing